 “Do not speak ill of your future mate and Alpha.”
 Elliot’s tone became serious.

 “So, what’s the story with this place?
 You come here quite often.”
 Elliot asked.
 He was clearly trying to change the subject.
-Leila considered not indulging him, but she knew from experience now that if she didn’t answer his questions he just got more annoying.
+Leila considered not indulging him, but she knew from experience that if she didn’t answer his questions he just became more annoying.

 “My sister and I used to come here,” Leila said.
 She was still seething, but she was trying to calm herself down.